tranquil cottage garden with lounger

 3: Add height with creepers & archways

 Add another layer to your cottage garden with height.
 Creeping and climbing plants such as traditional roses, morning glory and jasmine will give you something eye-catching above the horizon.
-Similarly archways, growing structures and hanging planters and baskets will give you colour and scent from all angles.
+Similarly, archways, growing structures and hanging planters and baskets will give you colour and scent from all angles.

 traditional climbing roses